-Emissions from energy generation and usage account for the second highest sector of emissions globally, only behind transportation.
-When compared to other inner ring suburbs, Richfield falls below the average of tons of $CO_2$ emitted from energy consumption (Figure 2).
-This also correlates with lower energy consumption compared to other inner ring suburbs.
+Emissions from energy generation and usage account for the second highest sector of emissions, only behind transportation.
+When compared to other inner ring suburbs, Richfield falls below the average when looking at the tons of $CO_2$ emitted from energy consumption (Figure 2).
+This also correlates to lower energy consumption compared to other inner ring suburbs.